teighanmiller/HorizonZeroDawn_RAG/README.md

 3. **Prepare knowledge data**
    - Place lore / documents into `data/`
-   - (Optional) Run preprocessing script
+   - (Optional) Run preprocessing script.
+You can download the preloaded data set from this repo as well.

 4. **Index the documents**
    ```bash
    python index_documents.py
    ```
-   This can take a while and is optional, you can download the preloaded data set from this repo as well.

 5. **Run the app**
    ```bash